Song Fulong: Early life and education

 Born in Qingyuan County, Hebei in August 1964, Song pursued his higher education at Hebei Agricultural University from 1983 to 1987, majoring in plant protection within the Department of Plant Protection.

 He began his career in 1987 as a staff member at the Science and Technology Association of Qingyuan County in Hebei.
 During this period, he joined the Chinese Communist Party (CCP) in March 1990.
 He joined the disciplinary inspection system in 1991 at the Baoding City Commission for Discipline Inspection as an inspector.

-After a period of secondment, Song was transferred to the Central Commission for Discipline Inspection (CCDI), where he held several key positions, such as: deputy division-level inspector and supervisor of the General Office, deputy director and than director of the Information Department of the General Office, deputy director of the Beijing Training Center, deputy director and than director of the Beidaihe Training Center, director of the Law and Enforcement Supervision Office, director of the 10th Discipline Inspection and Supervision Office, leader of the CCDI Discipline Inspection Group stationed at the Ministry of Transport, and leader of the CCDI and National Commission of Supervision Discipline Inspection and Supervision Group stationed at the Ministry of Transport.
+After a period of secondment, Song was transferred to the Central Commission for Discipline Inspection (CCDI), where he held several key positions, such as: deputy division-level inspector and supervisor of the General Office, deputy director and then director of the Information Department of the General Office, deputy director of the Beijing Training Center, deputy director and then director of the Beidaihe Training Center, director of the Law and Enforcement Supervision Office, director of the 10th Discipline Inspection and Supervision Office, leader of the CCDI Discipline Inspection Group stationed at the Ministry of Transport, and leader of the CCDI and National Commission of Supervision Discipline Inspection and Supervision Group stationed at the Ministry of Transport.

 In 2021, Song was appointed secretary of the Guangdong Provincial Commission for Discipline Inspection and was admitted to standing committee member of the CCP Guangdong Provincial Committee, the province's top authority.
 It would be his first job as a key provincial leadership role.
 He also served as the director of the Provincial Supervision Commission since 2022.

 At the end of 2024, Song was transferred to east China's Jiangxi province and appointed party branch secretary of the Jiangxi Provincial Committee of the Chinese People's Political Consultative Conference.
 In January 2025, he was elected as chairperson.